On Sunday, 18 September, a brief but intense fire occurred at our emergency department, which caused a great deal of damage.

 A nurse will then assess the severity of the situation after a short interview and assign you a code depending on the seriousness of your condition.
 This code helps to quickly identify patients with the most urgent conditions.
 Of course, they will be treated first.
 Because of this, you may have to wait a while.
 Feel free to ask the emergency staff for an estimated waiting time.

-After a consultation with the emergency physician or a specialist, you may need additional technical examinations (blood draws, urine test, radiography...).
-Often these tests are done before you are taken to a room in the hospital.
+After a consultation with the emergency physician or a specialist, you may need additional technical examinations (blood draws, urine testing, radiography...).
+These tests are often completed before you are taken to a room in the hospital.
 This brings you exactly to the department that is most suitable for your needs.